 A new breed of smaller, economical cars has been born and have grown in popularity, mainly appealing to the cost conscious savers of today’s tough economic climate.
 Many car manufacturers are designing and building these nippy, mass market models from alternative materials, in different parts of the world, in order to keep production costs to a minimum, maximising their margins.

 Below are a number of cars that have been created recently using cutting edge technology, designed to be environmentally friendly, versatile for city driving and best of all: cheap to buy new.

 The Tata Nano bears more than a passing resemblance to the Smart Car from Mercedes.
 Many people had concerns over the safety rating for such small cars, but despite it being amongst the cheapest cars in the world to buy, it has still passed safety and emissions ratings and is still miraculously classified as a 4 door family car.

 The Chery QQ3

 Chinese manufacturer Chery has made another perfect city car for those who struggle to fit in to even the smallest spaces in the city.
-The QQ3 may be an incredibly small car but it certainly doesn’t cut back on the ‘luxury’ factor, containing key features that many motorists have come to expect from their …Read More
+The QQ3 may be an incredibly small car but it certainly doesn’t cut back on the ‘luxury’ factor, containing key features that many …Read More